samthor/gumnut/README.md

 Assumes code written in "module mode", and should support all ECMAScript language features in the [draft specification](https://github.com/tc39/proposals/blob/master/finished-proposals.md) (as of May 2020).

 This code is intended for rewriting tasks, and can be compiled via Web Assembly for the web (or Node).
+It's not reentrant, so you can't parse another file from within callbacks.
-It does not generate an AST as part of its work.
+It does not generate an AST as part of its work and does not use `malloc`.

 ## Coverage